Volkswagen Eos problems

-Cayman Autos is the UK’s leading folding roof specialist.
+Cayman Autos is the UK’s leading convertible roof repair specialist.
 We repair cabriolets made by many different manufacturers including BMW, Volkswagen, Mercedes, Audi, Ferrari, and Saab.
 Our talented team can diagnose and repair cabriolets in a matter of hours!

 While we see many different types of cabriolets in the workshop each week, certain models tend to come in more frequently.
 This usually occurs because that particular model has a design flaw or a common technical problem.
 One of the cabriolets that we see on a regular basis is the Volkswagen Eos.